Cecil Morgan – basketball

 A special memory of Cecil Morgan tailgating with my father- By Billy Dale

-After parking the car on game day, my son and I started the hike to the football stadium, choosing to walk along the south side of Meyer Stadium when someone called out my name.
+After parking the car on game day, my son and I started the hike to the football stadium.
+We chose to walk along the south side of Meyer Stadium when someone called out my name.

 It was Billy Schott, a Longhorn field goal and placekicker in the early 1970s.
 After sharing a few minutes of fellowship, Billy invited me to join his tailgate group.
 I accepted and loved it!!